necrashter/PowerRAFT/README.md

 PowerRAFT is a program for computing the optimal power restoration strategy in a post-disaster scenario.
 It features a web-based interface as well as a command line interface for running the experiments.

+This software accompanies the paper ["Field teams coordination for earthquake-damaged distribution system energization"](https://doi.org/10.1016/j.ress.2024.110050) which is published in the journal ["Reliability Engineering & System Safety"](https://www.sciencedirect.com/journal/reliability-engineering-and-system-safety).
+Please [cite](#citation) this paper if you find our work valuable.

 ## Demonstration Video

 Click [this link](https://youtu.be/rr4daz0UgrY) or the image below to watch: